turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/refactoring_patterns.markdown

 ## Learning Goals

-* Understand how refactoring fits into the RED-GREEN-REFACTOR cycle
+* explain how refactoring fits into the RED-GREEN-REFACTOR cycle
-* Know the difference between refactoring and "changing shit"
+* identify the difference between refactoring and "changing shit"
-* Be able to apply the Move Method refactoring pattern
+* define and apply the Move Method refactoring pattern
-* Be able to apply the Extract Class refactoring pattern
+* define and apply the Extract Class refactoring pattern
-* Be able to apply the Hide Delegate refactoring pattern
+* define and apply the Hide Delegate refactoring pattern

 ## Structure